TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Index.rst

 `Fluid Templating <https://docs.typo3.org/m/typo3/tutorial-sitepackage/master/en-us/Index.html>`__
 +++++++++++++++++

 Fluid is TYPO3’s templating engine.
-Fluid acts as the bind between a projects static HTML templates and the content that is created in TYPO3’s backend.
+Fluid acts as the link between a project's static HTML templates and the content that is created in TYPO3’s backend.

 `Site Packages <https://docs.typo3.org/m/typo3/tutorial-sitepackage/master/en-us/Index.html>`__
 ++++++++++++++

-Site packages are a type of extension that act as a storage point for a projects frontend assets.
-This where all frontend assets, including HTML templates, CSS, JS and other assets are stored.
+Site packages are a type of extension that act as a storage point for a projects frontend assets and any configuration files that extend or change the behaviour of a TYPO3 installation.

+Before the development of a sites visual appearance or "theme" can start, a Site package needs to be created in order to store frontend assets such as
+Fluid/HTML,CSS,Javascript files.
+Once they are located within a Site package they can then be loaded by TYPO3 to render the frontend.